SichangHe/igem-2022-dku-backup/src/description.md

 #### Idea of probiotics

-The target probiotics, *Lactococcus lactis (L. lactis)*, is a lactic acid-producing Gram-positive species of bacteria that is used extensively in the food fermentation industry like the production of cheese and yoghurt.
+The target probiotics, *Lactococcus lactis (L. lactis)*, is a lactic acid-producing Gram-positive species of bacteria that is used extensively in the food fermentation industry like the production of cheese and yogurt.
-Therefore, it is generally considered as safe (GRAS) status by the Food and Drug Administration[^Song2017].
+Therefore, it is generally considered safe (GRAS) status by the Food and Drug Administration[^Song2017].
-Apart from its important function in making food, *L. lactis* is often applied as the genetically modified organism for disease treatment of animals and humans[^Braat2006] [^Moreno2016].
+Apart from its important function in making food, *L. lactis* is often applied as a genetically modified organism for disease treatment of animals and humans[^Braat2006] [^Moreno2016].
-In many parts, it acts as an alternative for the gram positive to Bacillus subtilis and Lactobacillus plantarum, while it can also substitute the gram-negative counterpart, Escherichia coli[García2012].
+In many parts, it acts as an alternative for the gram-positive to *Bacillus subtilis* and *Lactobacillus plantarum*, while it can also substitute the gram-negative counterpart, *Escherichia coli*[García2012].
 The small genome size (2.3 Mbp) that has been fully sequenced, plus the development of successfully compatible tools including cloning and expression systems with customizable options, have turned _L. lactis_into a desirable model for genetic engineering[^Song2017].

 #### Design of 20ipad plasmid

-Due to the wide use of antibiotics, various types of bacteria have developed antibiotic resistance, thus providing great challenge to human health and therapy design.
+Due to the wide use of antibiotics, various types of bacteria have developed antibiotic resistance, thus providing great challenges to human health and therapy design.
 Our team's target pathogen, the *Shigella* spp., is no exception.
-To overcome the issue of antibiotic resistance, we would like to engineer the probiotics to make it an effective tool for the treatment of *Shigella* infections.
+To overcome the issue of antibiotic resistance, we would like to engineer probiotics to make them effective tools for treating *Shigella* infections.
 Through literature review, it is identified that in the process of shigellosis (also named bacillary dysentery), *Shigella* uses the type III secretion system (T3SS) to invade colonic epithelial cells.
-Importantly, one important feature of T3SS is the existence of an extracellular needle with an associated tip complex responsible for assembly of a pore-forming translocon in the host cell membrane[^Barta2017].
+Importantly, one important feature of T3SS is the existence of an extracellular needle with an associated tip complex responsible for the assembly of a pore-forming translocon in the host cell membrane[^Barta2017].
-For *Shigella* flexneri, the tip complex contains invasion plasmid antigen D (IpaD) that not only regulates secretion but also provides the physical platform for the translocon pore[^Barta2017] [^Muthuramalingam2021].
+For *Shigella flexneri*, the tip complex contains invasion plasmid antigen D (IpaD) that not only regulates secretion but also provides the physical platform for the translocon pore[^Barta2017] [^Muthuramalingam2021].
 To explore the potential therapeutic avenues for managing infections of *Shigella*, researchers have developed single-VH domain antibodies (VHHs) that are capable of recognizing distinct epitopes within the antigen IpaD[^Barta2017], where one of such VHHs is the 20ipaD applied by our team.
-In order to have our probiotics *L. lactis* express the 20ipaD, we firstly constructed the 20ipaD plasmid.
+In order to have our probiotics *L. lactis* express the 20ipaD, we first constructed the 20ipaD plasmid.
 For plasmid design, the Usp45 signal peptide was included for secretion to the growth medium, while AcmA3b was included for surface anchoring of the expressed 20ipaD to *L. lactis*[^Plavec2019].
 Flag-tag was added for the convenience of purification.
-Sequence of 20ipaD was surrounded by two restriction sites (BamHI and SacI respectively).
+The sequence of 20ipaD was surrounded by two restriction sites (BamHI and SacI respectively).
 The aim for such a design is that ideally, through the digestion of restriction enzymes, 20ipaD sequence could be obtained.

 #### Design of control group (3*Flag tag) with Flag-tag sequence

 In our future stage, we would fuse the *Lactococcus lactis* expression vector pNZ8148 with control flag-tag*3 to benefit the examination procedures, here the plasmid containing control group (3*Flag tag) with Flag-tag sequence was designed so that we could get the sequence of control flag-tag*3 from the plasmid.
 Construction of the plasmid was similar to that of 20ipaD, with Usp45 signal peptide (indicated in yellow) and AcmA3b (indicated in green) included.
-The sequence of control flag-tag*3 is shown in blue.
-Two restriction sites for the enzyme NcoI (indicated in dark green) and HindIII (indicated in dark blue) were designed so that during enzymatic digestion, sequence of control flag-tag*3 would be obtained.
+The sequence of control 3Xflag-tag is shown in blue.
+Two restriction sites for the enzyme NcoI (indicated in dark green) and HindIII (indicated in dark blue) were designed so that during enzymatic digestion, the sequence of control 3Xflag-tag would be obtained.

 ### E. coli

 ![E_design](https://static.igem.wiki/teams/4161/wiki/e-design.png)

-*E. coli* Nissle 1917 [^Gelfat2021][^Gelfat2021,2], as a probiotic first isolated from the GI tract of healthy soldiers in WWI, has been proven to impose positive impacts on the human GI tract by supression and inhibition of GI tract pathogens.
+*E. coli* Nissle 1917 [^Gelfat2021][^Gelfat2021,2], as a probiotic first isolated from the GI tract of healthy soldiers in WWI, has been proven to impose positive impacts on the human GI tract by suppression and inhibition of GI tract pathogens.
 The current trend in developing Nissle for therapeutics is based on the fact that *E. coli* is one of the most developed model organisms for scientific research.
 It has a small genome, stability of expression, and is easy to culture.

 The detailed design of the *E. coli* surface display system is as follows.
-Through literature review, We have targeted two different display systems.
+Through the literature review, We have targeted two different display systems.
 One is based on *E. coli* curli operon [^Gelfat2021].
-The curli fiber is a component of biofilm.
+Curli fiber is a component of biofilm.
-The PATCH system [^Gupta2010] developed form previous studies have been effective in displaying protiens of interest.
+The PATCH system [^Gupta2010] developed from previous studies have been effective in displaying proteins of interest.
-Furthermore, the large capacity of the curli fiber presents multivalency, making it possible to display multiple proteins at arbitrarily close distance to bind simultaneously for the drug effective to take place.
+Furthermore, the large capacity of the curli fiber presents multivalency, making it possible to display multiple proteins at arbitrarily close distances to bind simultaneously for the drug effect to take place.
 The plasmid design referenced the pM1s3ATScsg-Etag plasmid on Addgene (Plasmid #137946) from Neel Joshi Lab with the optimized synthetic curli operon.
 The other option is based on intimin.
 Intimin in *E. coli* has a trans-outer membrane region and a C-terminal repeat of Ig-like and lectin domains that can be used as a potential fusion site for protein display[^Sadana2017].
 In some earlier studies, the researchers successfully inserted a fragment of EHEC intimin into a known plasmid vector with a VHH fusing to it and had it successfully express and display the VHH on the bacteria surface[^Salema2013].
-To fully exploit the multivalency advantage of the baterial surface display system, we plan to display more than on kind of nanobodies, so the probiotic can bind to a larger range of pathogens, or it can bind different antigens of the pathogen.
+To fully exploit the multivalency advantage of the bacterial surface display system, we plan to display more than one kind of nanobodies, so the probiotic can bind to a larger range of pathogens, or it can bind todifferent antigens of the pathogen.
 It is also important to mention that the target antigen IpaD is highly conservative and exists in all strains of *Shigella*.
 Also, previous studies have constructed a library of anti-IpaD VHH including VHH 20ipaD, JMKH2, and JPSG3 are found specifically bind to the epitopes in IpaD protein[^Barta2017] [^Sierocki2017].
 The affinity of this antigen-VHH pair is considerable when using 20ipaD and JMKH2[^Sierocki2017].